CodeFarmer2024/CodeFarmer2024.github.io/source/_posts/In-a-time-of-economic-downturn-and-constant-layoffs-why-did-I-foolishly-give-up-a-high-paying-job.md

 # Introduction
 + Regarding "high salary": While my base salary before leaving wasn't particularly high compared to top-tier levels, when factoring in recent bonuses and the potential future value of stock options, my annual earnings exceeded 800,000 RMB.
 In my view, this qualifies as a high salary, though opinions may vary.

-+ Regarding "foolish": Before leaving, I worked at a large, profitable publicly traded company.
++ Regarding "foolish": Before leaving, I worked at a large, profitable publicly listed company.
 Although my title was just that of a regular engineer, I led a small team in a dotted-line capacity.
 My day-to-day involved coding, along with some technical design and code review responsibilities.
 Given my familiarity with the business and my past strong performance, I felt secure from layoffs unless there were major upheavals in the company.
 I believed I could last at least another year or two.

 # Why I Decided to Leave

 ## 1. Lack of Fulfillment and Value in My Work

-+ Have you ever read "Bullshit Jobs"?
++ Have you read the book "Bullshit Jobs"?
 I found that my job fit that description perfectly.
 Ineffective overtime, meaningless tasks, and a lack of personal growth, combined with the subtle and complex dynamics of workplace relationships, left me feeling frustrated.
 Recently, I came across a quote that resonated with me: "We work to become, not to acquire."

 + I grew weary of the pointless grind.
 While some excel at time and energy management, I realized it was best for me to leave at the right moment.